 From across the ocean we watched the clouds shift in the distance.
 Minutes later it started to pour heavily.
 As we took shelter under the bamboo roofs with a few local Sesak people, the rainfall became more intense and we just sat there watching the surfers riding the waves.
 And maybe the rain made this place even more magical.

-Lombok seemed like a forgotten island, full of adventure, wilderness, deserted beaches, jungle, waterfalls and much more.
-I felt as if I was Leonardo Di Caprio who just discovered the beach when we chanced upon the untouched white sand bay of Tanjung Aan.
+Lombok seemed almost like a forgotten island, full of adventure, wilderness, deserted beaches, jungle, waterfalls and much more.
+I felt as if I was Leonardo Di Caprio who just discovered the beach when we saw the white sandy bay of Tanjung Aan.
 We spent the entire day floating in the smooth turquoise oean, while the sun glistened on the water.
 Eating the local purple fruit mangosteen for lunch.

 The next day our journey of discovery took us further north to explore the Tiu Kelep waterfalls at the base of Mt Rinjani.
 On our way we passed locals working in the rice fields.
 ‘Where you from?’ one of the guys asked with a curious smile ‘Ah Belanda!
 You want try?’.

-He handed us sharp knives to cut the rice stalks from the fields and then we smashing the stalks to a wooden shelf like real human rice machines.
-It was probably a good thing we did not know about the poisonous snakes that live in the rice fields and can kill you instantly.
+He handed us sharp knives to cut the rice stalks from the fields before we smashed them to a wooden shelf like real human rice machines.
+It was probably a good thing we did not know about the poisonous snakes that live in the rice fields.